-Probiotics (healthy bacteria found in some foods, as well as supplements) can help get things back in balance.
+Probiotics (healthy bacteria found in some foods, as well as supplements) can help promote that balance.
 A look at some of the important roles beneficial bacteria play explains why that can be so helpful:

-Probiotics help you stay well-nourished.
-When probiotics latch on to the tiny receptors in your intestine’s lining, they form a barrier against pathogens and toxins while still allowing all the goodness that’s in the food you eat to pass through and be absorbed by your body.
-(Some even create amino acids, certain B vitamins and vitamin K.) Without this, bad bacteria—like E. coli and H. pylori—can set up shop, keeping nutrients out and irritating the lining enough that toxins and other enemies can enter your bloodstream.
+They help you stay well-nourished.
+They form a barrier on your intestine’s lining against pathogens and toxins while still allowing all the goodness that’s in the food you eat to pass through and be absorbed by your body.
+Without this, bad bacteria can set up shop, keeping nutrients out and irritating the lining enough that toxins and other enemies can enter your bloodstream.

 They may shield you from discomfort.
 Once levels of good bacteria dip, the harmful type that can take over can give off their own toxins.
-This can cause gastrointestinal (GI) issues like bloating and constipation, as well as concerns not at all related to your GI tract, such as eczema, fatigue and joint pain.
-Some research indicates that irritable bowel syndrome may be caused by an overgrowth of bad bacteria.
+This can cause GI issues like bloating and constipation, as well as concerns not at all related to your GI tract, such as eczema, fatigue and joint pain.
+Some research indicates that some cases of irritable bowel syndrome may be caused by an overgrowth of bad bacteria.

 Probiotics can help keep your immune system healthy… The most effective immune system, of which the gut is a major part, is one that’s kept quiet until it’s truly needed to spring into action.
 The latest research on probiotics indicates that they balance this important defense and decrease inflammation, a powerful force that can keep your body unnecessarily on high-alert (as well as contribute to a variety of health issues).

 … helping you fend off disease.
 Good bacteria can actually “talk” to each other and your immune system.
 In doing so, they can turn on disease-fighting genes or help suppress those that can cause us health troubles.
-For example, having a preponderance of good bacteria can lead to the creation of short-chain fatty acids that can activate a gene responsible for protecting you from developing colon cancer.
-(Bad bacteria can communicate in a similar way, making it more likely for your immune system to react unnecessarily.)
+For example, having a preponderance of good bacteria may help battle harmful microorganisms and prevent genetic mutations that cause colon cancer.

 Do I Need More Probiotics?